Start of high school football brings concern over concussions

 Molly Overton agrees.
 Her son is a Science Hill Senior Varsity football player and she says he has been playing the sport since he was five.

-She says “I think a lot of it has to do with that early training, he had some really terrific coaches at a young age that taught him the proper way to tackle.”
+“I think a lot of it has to do with that early training, he had some really terrific coaches at a young age that taught him the proper way to tackle,” Overton said.

 Recently, Washington County Johnson City EMS went through some additional training with ETSU’s football trainers and they say that has aided in their efforts.